jianann92/data_science_projects/Glassdoor_Interview_Sentiment_Analysis/README.md

 The production model will have a accuary and ROC-AUC closest to 1 among all other models.
 For our optimization parameter, accuracy was selected as we want value both positive and negative sentiment findings.
 We also based our selection on ROC-AUC score as we do not have a balanced dataset.

-We have trained and fitted k nearest neighbor model as benchmark model and multinomial naive bayes, logistic regression, support vector classifier, random forest classifier and XGBoost classifier.
+We have trained and fitted k nearest neighbor model as benchmark model and multinomial naive bayes, logistic regression, random forest classifier and XGBoost classifier.

 Looking at the scores for all models, it appears that top performing model is the Logistic regression model.
 It out performs the benchmark for both accuracy and ROC-AUC scores.
 The model does not over fit as the train accuracy does not out weigh the validation accuracy.
 The closest model to the logistic regression is the multinomial naive bayes.
 The accuracy and AUC-ROC socre of the logistic regression is very close to the logistic regression model.